Purnith-3526/AI-powered-Resume-Screening-and-Ranking-System/README.md

 2)python

 # Step:-1
-Open the vscode and create a folder for your project name the folder as **"resume_ranking_project"** in folder create a sub files like data,env,environment,notebooks,output.
+Open the vscode and create a folder for your project name the folder as **"resume_ranking_project"** in that folder create a sub files like data,env,environment,notebooks,output.
 In environment create a textfile named as **"requirements.txt"**.